phoe/protest/README.md

 Each phase is required to be a keyword.
 These are meant to describe the group of test steps that come afterwards it.

-Each step is required to consist of a positive integers (in order) and a string description of the step.
+Each step is required to consist of a positive integer and a string description of the step.
+The steps are required to be unsigned-bytes in increasing order.

 Inside a test body, the reader macro `#N?` with a numerical argument may be used to denote a form belonging to a given test step.